Scholarships & Assisted Places

 Music Scholarships are awarded at 11+ to children with outstanding musical talent.
 The likely candidates are going to be strong musicians who will already be playing to at least Grade 5 standard but will have the desire to extend and strengthen their skills.
 Music Scholarships and Exhibitions are awarded on the basis of the school entrance examination, an assessment, and an interview.
 Candidates for the Music Scholarship must pass the school’s entrance examination.
 Following the academic entrance examination in January, candidates whose reports and references are promising are invited for the assessment day.

 A Music Scholar will be expected to make a strong contribution to the music department and the musical life of the school by attending, and performing in, a variety of concerts and musical events; setting a good example to, and encouraging other pupils.
 In return we will enrich their lives as musicians with a wealth of opportunity in our busy co-curriculum and with concert visits and masterclasses.
+Our Music Scholars are amongst the most musically talented pupils at Bancroft’s; they make a wide and valuable contribution to the musical life of the School.

 For the assessment, candidates will be invited to spend a day in the Bancroft’s music department where they will observe a music class, take part in a music workshop and will perform on their instruments and/or singing.
 More details will be sent to the successful candidates but they should expect to perform one piece on their first instrument and one piece on their second instrument if they have one.
 Candidates should choose repertoire that shows their potential.
 An accompanist will be provided and candidates should not perform music intended to have an accompaniment without one.